Course Listing

 - Peterborough

 Canada's place within twentieth- and twenty-first-century globalization, along with its North-South policies and practices, are examined.
 Topics include Fordism and post-Fordism, global production and social reproduction, environment, inequality, dissent, development assistance, and the roles of Canadian business and civil society in international development.
-Prerequisite: 14.0 university credits including 1.0 IDST or CAST or POST credit at the 2000 level or permission of instructor.
+Prerequisite: 14.0 university credits including 1.0 GDST (IDST) or CAST or POST credit at the 2000 level or permission of instructor.

 Cross-listed: CAST-4240Y, POST-4240Y